fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 [`glVertexAttribFormat`](http://docs.gl/gl4/glVertexAttribFormat) isn't much different, the main thing with it is that it's one out of a two-parter with [`glBindVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer).

 In order to get out the same effect as the previous code we first need to make a call to [`glBindVertexBuffer`](http://docs.gl/gl4/glBindVertexBuffer) to quickly describe the data in the VBO.
-Despite *Bind* being in the function symbol I'm pretty sure it isn't the same kind as for instance: `glBindTexture`.
+Despite *Bind* being in the name it isn't the same kind as for instance: `glBindTexture`.

-Here's how they're bothj put into action:
+Here's how they're both put into action:

 ```c
 struct Vertex { vec3 pos, nrm; vec2 tex; };